English 3327:

 This course will introduce you to major works of British literature from the Anglo-Saxon period through the 18th century.
 We will study these literary texts as literary texts – works of verbal art designed to delight readers and auditors – not primarily as historical documents.
 We will spend virtually all our time analyzing specific passages in great detail, thinking about how the text in front of us works on our minds and ears as we read it.
 This course will thus provide an opportunity to learn how to read literature closely and to write about it with precision and clarity.

-Although not organized around any particular themes, the course will grapple with two critical questions: 1) “Why have these works persisted in our culture for so long?” and 2) “How do these writers manipulate the resources of language to shape our experience as readers?” As you will see, I believe these questions about canon formation and about literary form are inseparably related.
+Although not organized around any particular themes, the course will grapple with two critical questions: 1) “Why have these works persisted in our culture for so long?” and 2) “How do these writers manipulate the resources of language to shape our experience as readers?”
+As you will see, I believe these questions about canon formation and about literary form are inseparably related.

 Required Texts

-of English Literature: Volume 1
+The Norton Anthology of English Literature: Volume 1 (10th Edition) |

-William Shakespeare
+Hamlet William Shakespeare |

 You may use ANY well-annotated edition of Hamlet for the class.